boarfish55/potatofs/README.md

   - XLOG_APP, XLOG_MISMATCH (eventual consistency)
   - XLOG_APP, XLOG_NOSLAB (Eventual consistency)
   We should make sure only the claim operations return those, not unclaim.
-* Eventually might be nice to just keep a ref to the inode table inside the oinode struct.
-Would avoid a bunch of lookups inside the inode tables, and implicitly make sure we keep it loaded as long as the open inode is loaded. ... meh.
-Not sure it's all that useful.
-If already in memory, it's just a splay lookup.
-Used during inode_flush, therefore inode_sync and inode_unload, and OSYNC writes.
 * Make the workers and timeouts configurable in the config file
 * Investigate whether it's possible to exploit a race condition in unlink/truncate to read previous file data.